of the Radio Amateur Satellite Corporation

 Section 7: Resignations and vacancies in office shall be dealt with as follows:

-A. Thirty days’ written or telegraphic notice to the Board, in care of the Secretary, shall be required before the resignation of any Officer can be effective.
+A. Notice of resignation to the Board, in care of the Secretary, shall be required before the resignation of any Officer can be effective.

 B. In event of the resignation, death or incapacity of the President, the Executive Vice President shall assume the office of President until the next meeting of the Board, at which time the Board shall elect a President.